softark/yii2-cropper-bs5/README.md

 |----------|---------|----------|---------------------|
 | template | string  | no       | '{preview}{button}' |

 The template of the cropper widget.
-It recognized '{preview}' and '{button}'.
+It recognizes '{preview}' and '{button}'.

 ----
 #### modalOptions